khaors/geocompr/main.md

 ## Exercises

-1. Compute the terrain attributes slope, plan curvature, profile curvature and catchment area from `dem` (provided by `data("landslides", package = "RSAGA")`) with the help of R-GIS bridges, and extract the values from the corresponding output rasters to the `landslides` dataframe (`data(landslides, package = "RSAGA"`)).
+1. Compute the terrain attributes slope, plan curvature, profile curvature and catchment area from `dem` (provided by `data("landslides", package = "RSAGA")`) with the help of R-GIS bridges (see Chapter \@ref(gis)), and extract the values from the corresponding output rasters to the `landslides` dataframe (`data(landslides, package = "RSAGA"`)).
 Keep all landslide initation points and 175 randomly selected non-landslide points (see section \@ref(case-landslide)).
-1. Make a spatial prediction map similar to Figure \@ref(fig:lsl-susc)) with the derived model results and terrain attribute rasters.
+1. Use the derived terrain attributs rasters in combination with a GLM to make a spatial prediction map similar to Figure \@ref(fig:lsl-susc).
-1. Compute a non-spatial cross-validation and make boxplots to compare the AUROC from a spatial and a non-spatial CV (see Figure \@ref(fig:boxplot-cv)).
+1. Compute a 100-repeated 5-fold non-spatial cross-validation and spatial CV based on the GLM learner and compare the AUROC values from both resampling strategies with the help of boxplots (see Figure \@ref(fig:boxplot-cv)).
 Hint: You need to specify a non-spatial task and a non-spatial resampling strategy.
 1. Model landslide susceptibility using a quadratic discriminant analysis [QDA, @james_introduction_2013].
-Assess the predictive performance of the QDA.
+Assess the predictive performance (AUROC) of the QDA.
 What is the a difference between the spatially cross-validated mean AUROC value of the QDA and the GLM?

 <!--